robertorosero/pyhtonmig/Doc/library/logging.handlers.rst

       them on the receiving end, or alternatively you can disable unpickling of global objects on the receiving end.

    .. method:: send(packet)

       Send a pickled string *packet* to the socket.
 This function allows for partial sends which can happen when the network is busy.

+   .. method:: createSocket()

+      Tries to create a socket; on failure, uses an exponential back-off algorithm.
+On intial failure, the handler will drop the message it was trying to send.
+When subsequent messages are handled by the same instance, it will not try connecting until some time has passed.
+The default parameters are such that the initial delay is one second, and if after that delay the connection still can't be made, the handler will double the delay each time up to a maximum of 30 seconds.

+      This behaviour is controlled by the following handler attributes:

+      * ``retryStart`` (initial delay, defaulting to 1.0 seconds).
+      * ``retryFactor`` (multiplier, defaulting to 2.0).
+      * ``retryMax`` (maximum delay, defaulting to 30.0 seconds).

+      This means that if the remote listener starts up *after* the handler has been used, you could lose messages (since the handler won't even attempt a connection until the delay has elapsed, but just silently drop messages during the delay period).

 .. _datagram-handler: